appveyor/website/src/docs/enterprise/installation.md

 [letsencrypt-win-simple](https://github.com/Lone-Coder/letsencrypt-win-simple) is an open-source tool written in .NET and working with Let's Encrypt API (so called ACME client).
 The tool automates provisioning of SSL certificates to IIS web sites.

-**IMPORTANT NOTE:** The tools requires that website you are going to install certificate to should have a binding with **host header** set to your domain name configured in the previous step.
+**IMPORTANT NOTE:** The tool requires that website you are going to install certificate to should have a binding with **host header** set to your domain name configured in the previous step.
 By default, "Default Web Site" in IIS has "all IPs" on port 80 binding without a host header.

 To add a binding with host header open **IIS Manager** and expand server node, then **Sites**.